satansdeer/satansdeer.github.com/content/legacy-posts/git-remote-origin-push-pull/index.md

 origin  git@github.com:example/project.git (push)
 ```

 The same remote is listed twice because Git can use one URL for fetching and another URL for pushing.
-In normal projects, they are often the same.
+In normal projects, they are the same.

 ## Add a Remote to an Existing Repository